scalawithcats/scala-with-cats/src/pages/case-studies/validation/index.md

 - Finally, we should be able to accumulate all the failures in one go, so the user can correct all the issues before resubmitting.

-The above all assume we're checking a single piece of data.
+These goals assume we're checking a single piece of data.
 We will also need to combine checks across multiple pieces of data.
 For a login form, for example, we'll need to combine the check results for the username and the password.